DJSeb/kernel-shark-sebanek-gh-mirror/README.md

   - This was a requested bug fix, but is presented as a plugin for easy on/off changes - flickering may be too much for some.
     It is not a necessity for the project, hence it's presented as "best effort" solution.
-- **KS_fork** - modified copy of KernelShark's source code with multiple additions, what many parts across different documentations will call "custom KernelShark"
+- **KS_fork** - modified copy of KernelShark's source code with multiple additions, what many parts across different documentations will call "custom/modified KernelShark"
   - _Couplebreak_ functionality is a new ability of KernelShark to split some events (chosen in code) into two
   - _NUMA Topology Views_ functionality gives KernelShark the ability to show CPU plots with respect to the NUMA topology given by the user to the program
   - _Other smaller additions to KernelShark's abilities_
-- **SurveyPaper** - directory containing the survey paper/bachelor thesis paper **in Czech** about the plugins & enhancements above, along with `ExampleData` directory in which files for showcasing above's abilities may be found (namely four topology
+- **SurveyPaper** - directory containing the survey paper/bachelor thesis paper **in Czech** about the plugins & enhancements above, along with **ExampleData** directory in which files for showcasing above's abilities may be found (namely four topology
   XML files and three trace files with DAT extension).

 These five components' requirements are somewhat defined in the [project specification document](./ProjectSpecification.md).
 Each plugin has